rudderlabs/rudderstack-posthog-plugin/README.md

  ![PH-plugin-config](https://github.com/rudderlabs/rudderstack-posthog-plugin/blob/master/images/Screenshot%202021-02-22%20at%207.50.55%20PM.png)
  - Finally, enable this plugin and you should start seeing events sent to your PostHog instance flowing to the Rudder source created above.

+  For more info on PostHog plugins, check [this](https://posthog.com/docs/plugins/overview).

 # License